aaoeu/coal/site/content/_index.md

     generator.
 The content is stored in plain text (Markdown).
 It's deployed (turned into static HTML) using a program called Hugo.
 But then, there is this other layer called NetlifyCMS that makes it easy to edit this in the browser.
 Which is kind of blowing my mind.
+Also, everything is free, including the domain, and there are no security updates.
+Ever.
 intro:
   heading: So I can edit this in plain text?
   text: >-